Garrett moves forward on storage building amendment

-GARRETT — The Garrett Common Council Tuesday introduced and passed on first reading an amendment to the city’s public storage building ordinance.
+GARRETT — The City of Garrett is updating rules and guidelines to its public storage building ordinance.

+The ordinance amending the guidelines was approved on first reading at the council’s May 4 meeting.

-The measure provides such buildings could be in areas zoned “business general” in addition to “industrial restricted.”
+Public storage buildings may be in areas zoned “business general” in addition to “industrial restricted.”

 Minimum standards include buildings must be made of steel, block or brick, constructed on site; be placed on and attached to a proper permanent concrete foundation; have a dust-free surface such as crushed stone, concrete or asphalt on driving and parking areas; and roofs constructed of steel or shingles.